-Stay at home and away from others
+Stay at home and away from others until isolation is no longer needed

-- Self-isolate: Your child and your family should stay home and away from others to lower the chance of spreading the illness. - Keep your child in 1 room of the house: Your child should stay in 1 room or be at least 6 feet (2 meters) away from other people and pets. - Use a delivery or pick-up service for groceries, or ask friends or family members to drop off groceries and supplies at your front door to avoid direct contact. - Avoid visitors and public places: We do not recommend going to activities or gatherings outside your home, like school, church/mosques, grocery stores or restaurants.
-We do not recommend playdates or visitors. - If caregivers must come into your home for your child's care, let them know that your child has been tested for COVID-19.
+- Self-isolate: Your child should stay home and away from others to lower the chance of spreading the illness.
+All household members should also stay home and self-isolate for 14 days after your child meets the criteria for stopping home isolation. - Keep your child in 1 room of the house: Your child should stay in 1 room or be at least 6 feet (2 meters) away from other people and pets. - Use a delivery or pick-up service for groceries, or ask friends or family members to drop off groceries and supplies.
+Have them leave them outside to avoid direct contact. - Avoid visitors and public places: We do not recommend going to activities or gatherings outside your home, like school, church/mosques, grocery stores or restaurants.
+We do not recommend playdates or visitors. - If caregivers must come into your home for your child's care, let them know that your child has COVID-19.
 Caregivers should wear personal protective equipment, like gloves, eye protection and face masks.